BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-[^1]: Dolphin is an intuitive and easy-to-use file manager.
-You can use it, for example, to browse directories or to create and delete files and folders (by right-clicking with the mouse).
-For more information about Dolphin, visit: [https://userbase.kde.org/Dolphin](https://userbase.kde.org/Dolphin).
+**Tip:** JupyterLab is ideal for exploratory data analysis and prototyping.
+For production scripts, consider using dedicated `.py`, `.R`, or `.jl` files.

+[^1]: **Dolphin** is the file manager included with the KDE desktop environment.
+You can browse folders, create/delete files and folders (right-click for context menu), and manage your project files.
+More information: [https://userbase.kde.org/Dolphin](https://userbase.kde.org/Dolphin)

-[^3]: Click the cross button in the upper-right corner to close.
+[^3]: Click the cross button in the upper-right corner of the NoMachine window to close the connection.

-[^4]: Note that before exiting the server, you must ensure that all active programs are closed (unless they were launched in batch mode).
-Running programs in batch mode is appropriate for procedures that require significant computational resources, intensive calculations, and/or long processing times.
+[^4]: Before logging out, ensure all active programs are closed (unless running in batch mode).
+Batch mode is recommended for computationally intensive or long-running tasks.

-[^7]: You may only remove text files that do not contain data or any information that could allow identification.
-For every graph you request as an output, you must also provide the corresponding table required to replicate it.
-Graphs may only be exported in .PNG format - vector graphics are not permitted.
+[^7]: **Output extraction rules:** Only non-sensitive text files without identifiable information can be extracted.
+For each graph requested, you must provide the corresponding data table for replication.
+Graphs must be in PNG format; vector graphics are not permitted.

-[^8]: Singularity is now called [Apptainer](https://apptainer.org).
-You can find more information here: [https://apptainer.org](https://apptainer.org).
+[^8]: **Singularity** is now called [Apptainer](https://apptainer.org).
+Both names refer to the same container technology.
+Documentation: [https://apptainer.org](https://apptainer.org)

-[^9]: A container is a self-contained "box" that includes a program along with everything it needs to run - such as libraries, dependencies, and configuration settings.
-This ensures that the program behaves consistently across different computers, without requiring users to install or configure additional software.
-Containers also make it easy to install project-specific packages, which is considered good practice for ensuring transparency and reproducibility in research.
+[^9]: **Containers** are self-contained environments that include software and all its dependencies (libraries, configurations, packages).
+This ensures consistent behavior across sessions and enables reproducible research.
+Each container is isolated, preventing conflicts between different projects' software requirements.